Click any image to view slideshow.

 Residences in Walton County, Florida, and New Orleans, Louisiana

 Richard Sexton is a fine art and media photographer whose work has been published and exhibited worldwide.
-His work has been published in magazines such as Abitare, Archetype, Harper’s, Louisiana Cultural Vistas, Photographer’s Forum, and View Camera.
-His upcoming book, Enigmatic Stream: Industrial Landscapes of the Lower Mississippi River, which will be published in September of 2019 by The Historic New Orleans Collection, is the 14th book he has authored, co-authored, or photographed.
-His most recently published book, Creole World: Photographs of New Orleans and the Latin Caribbean Sphere, was also published by The Historic New Orleans Collection in 2014.
+His work has been published in magazines such as Abitare, Black & White, Archetype, Harper’s, Louisiana Cultural Vistas (now 64 Parishes), Photographer’s Forum, and View Camera.
+His most recent book, Enigmatic Stream: Industrial Landscapes of the Lower Mississippi River, was published in September of 2019 by The Historic New Orleans Collection, and is the 14th book he has authored, co-authored, or photographed.
+Creole World: Photographs of New Orleans and the Latin Caribbean Sphere, was also published by The Historic New Orleans Collection in 2014.
 Previously published titles include a monograph Terra Incognita: Photographs of America’s Third Coast, published by Chronicle Books, San Francisco, in 2007.
 Chronicle Books also published the best selling New Orleans: Elegance and Decadence in 1993 and Vestiges of Grandeur: The Plantations of Louisiana’s River Road in 1999.
 New Roads and Old Rivers: Louisiana’s Historic Pointe Coupee Parish was published by LSU Press in 2012.
 A complete publishing history for Richard Sexton can be viewed here.